 “That’s why so many of them lead unconventional lives or push at the limits in their work.

-She was willing to walk away from comfort and orthodoxy and to endure heartbreak and financial struggles, for that freedom.
-She was obviously an original, a self-made woman with her own sense of style.
+Wood was willing to walk away from comfort and orthodoxy and to endure heartbreak and financial struggles, for that freedom.
+She was obviously an original.
+She was a self-made woman with her own sense of style.
 But she also made clear the importance of discipline and balancing dreams with pragmatism.”

 Beatrice Wood Life Lesson 2